AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **String to Integer atoi**: Implement the `myAtoi(string s)` function, which converts a string to a 32-bit signed integer (similar to C/C++'s `atoi` function).
 - **Roman to Integer**: Given a string `s` representing a Roman numeral, return the integer value of the Roman numeral.
 - **Integer to Roman**: Given an integer `num`, convert it to a Roman numeral.
+- **Merge Two Sorted Lists**: Merge two sorted linked lists and return it as a sorted list.
+The list should be made by splicing together the nodes of the first two lists.

 ## How to Use